De Morbis Artificum Diatriba

-The birth of the Diatriba
+De Morbis Artificum Diatriba (English: Discourse on the Diseases of Workers) is the first book written specifically about occupational diseases and work-related risk prevention.
+Written in Latin by Italian physician Bernardino Ramazzini (1633–1714), it is a founding work of occupational medicine and remains one of its most seminal, continuing to influence the field to this day.
+It was first published in Modena in 1700 while Ramazzini was a professor of Practical Medicine at the University of Padua; its second, definitive edition was printed in Padua in 1713 while he was a professor of Theoretical Medicine at the university.

+For this work, Ramazzini is considered the father of occupational medicine.
+The book is also a seminal work in the field of occupational health.
+Cited by Adam Smith, Karl Marx, and Cotton Mather, it has been acknowledged or quoted directly in virtually all notable works on occupational medicine of the 19th and 20th centuries.

+It describes between 53 and 69 different professions; includes analytical and methodological approaches to diagnose and prevent diseases associated with them; and details health hazards posed by chemicals, dust, metals, repetitive or violent motions, odd postures, and other disease-causative agents encountered by workers in them.

+The breadth of occupations Ramazzini covers is so great that there remains even today a high chance that one might inadvertently address an occupation-related illness already touch on by Ramazzini.
+A paper discussing grain itch indicated that the book described the same disorder, and it was proposed that farmer's lung should be renamed Ramazzini's disease.

+Contents

-The book describes Ramazzini’s observations made as a doctor and as an investigator of the territory, combining clinical remarks of the patient-worker with the description of working conditions and techniques, and related risks to health (Di Pietro P 1999).
-In 54 chapters the book reports health risks faced by workers in more than one hundred occupations and currently it is considered the first textbook of occupational medicine (Franco G 1999; Carnevale F et al 2009, Carnevale F 2016) and a precursor of occupational health (Franco G 2021).
+The book describes Ramazzini's observations made as a doctor and as an investigator of the territory, combining clinical remarks of the patient-worker with the description of working conditions and techniques, and related risks to health.
+In 54 chapters the book reports health risks faced by workers in more than one hundred occupations and currently it is considered the first textbook of occupational medicine and a precursor of occupational health.

 The Diatriba describes specific disorders in individuals and in groups of workers carrying out the same activity.
 Whereas some clinical pictures deserve only a historical interest, several disorders represent even today a health problem for specific groups of workers.
 Ramazzini proposed several precautions for the prevention of diseases whose basic idea, mostly based on common sense, was correctly conceived.

 Musculoskeletal disorders

-Syllabus artificum de quorum Morbis fit mentio - List of craftsmen whose diseases are mentioned; it lists 67 employments and working activities.
+Syllabus artificum de quorum Morbis fit menti. (.)
+It lists 67 employments and working activities.

 Much space is dedicated to the discussion of musculoskeletal disorders in workers employed in many jobs.
-Ramazzini understood that different morbid pictures were associated with postures, movement repetition, weight lifting, muscular load, which today define the ergonomic factors (Franco G & Fusetti L 2004).
-The Diatriba lists 26 different occupations, from brick-makers to sailors and from printers to writers and notaries, affected by all kinds of musculoskeletal disorders (Franco G 2010).
+Ramazzini understood that different morbid pictures were associated with postures, movement repetition, weight lifting, muscular load, which today define the ergonomic factors.
+The Diatriba lists 26 different occupations, from brick-makers to sailors and from printers to writers and notaries, affected by all kinds of musculoskeletal disorders.